hfu/hands-on-host/README.md

 Although this process works well with macOS and probably works with Cygwin or the Windows Subsystem for Linux, this hands-on assumes that we use Linux, such as ubuntu or RedHat.

 ### Google Chrome
 Although vector tiles works well with all modern web browsers.
-You may want to add Chrome Secure Shell extension for ssh access to the server.
+You may want to add Chrome Secure Shell extension to access to the server.

 ## Required software

 ### Node.js
+You can skip this step if your hands-on tutor has Node.js ready for you.

-You can install from [nodejs.org](https://nodejs.org/ja/download/package-manager/#debian-and-ubuntu-based-linux-distributions-debian-ubuntu-linux)
+Otherwise, you can install Node.js from [nodejs.org](https://nodejs.org/ja/download/package-manager/#debian-and-ubuntu-based-linux-distributions-debian-ubuntu-linux)

 Or you may want to use [n](https://github.com/tj/n):
 ```